KunLinTsai24/Ad-Campaign-Optimization/README.md

 The project focused on two key objectives:

 *   **Identifying the Best-Performing Campaign:** Key metrics—Conversion Rate (CR), Click-Through Rate (CTR), and Cost Per Click (CPC)—were analyzed to determine the most effective audience combinations.
-A/B testing validated that performance differences were statistically significant and actionable.
+Statistical Testing validated that Campaign Effectiveness differences were statistically significant and actionable.
 *   **Refined User Segmentation**: The findings provided a deeper understanding of audience preferences, enabling the company to further segment user groups and deliver highly targeted and personalized advertising.

 There are three campaigns in this project: